ASU Mid-South Students Persevere at State SkillsUSA Championship and Proceed to National Championship

 The SkillsUSA Championships are competitive events showcasing the best career and technical education students in the nation.
 Contests begin locally and continue through the state and national levels.
 This is a multi-million-dollar event that occupies a space equivalent to 16 football fields.
 In 2015, there were more than 6,000 contestants in 100 separate events.
 Nearly 1,500 judges and contest organizers from labor and management make the national event possible.
 The philosophy of the Championships is to reward students for excellence, to involve industry in directly evaluating student performance and to keep training relevant to employers’ needs.

 The Championship event will include full days of educational seminars and competition and a full day service project.
 The event is capped off with an awards ceremony to recognize and celebrate winners.
 The structure of the national competition reflects the work, skills and leadership qualities reflected in the organization’s mission: SkillsUSA empowers its members to become world-class workers, leaders and responsible American citizens.
-SkillsUSA improves the quality of our nation’s future skilled workforce through the development of personal, workplace and technical skills grounded in academics.
+SkillsUSA improves the quality of our nation’s future skilled workforce through the development of personal, workplace and technical skills grounded in academics, Visit the lgl site for game rules.

 Six students will compete in three health care related competitions.
 One student will compete in Computer Technical Applications and one additional student will compete in Aviation Maintenance.
 All students are part of ASU Mid-South technology center programs.